R00tendo/dnsnet/README.md

 # Update log:
 Alpha: 10 times encryption and stabile server end

+AlphaV2: Automatic reconnect if connection is lost and manual reset added by pressing ctrl + c on the server end, cryptography import problems solved

 # In dev?: YES, This is the only project im working on currently